 Workers comp is among the most loss-sensitive policies issued to your insureds.
 The more they use it, the higher their premiums.
 With the goal of keeping losses low – and holding onto valued clients – agents need to be aware of the key milestones in the policy year.
-Today we outline the flow of the policy year: what happens, when, and what insureds need to know in order to manage their costs.
+Today we outline the flow of the workers comp policy year: what happens, when, and what insureds need to know in order to manage their costs.

-Most people know when their policy begins: the date when the old policy ends and the new one begins.
+Most people know when their workers comp policy begins: the date when the old policy ends and the new one begins.
 However, if this is the only focal point for policy-holder awareness, opportunities to control the cost of insurance will be missed.
 The new policy – and new experience mod – are the culmination of a year-long process: not so much the beginning, but the end.
 There is work to be done prior to the inception of the next policy.